-These common houseplants offer a wealth of wellness benefits that will enhance not only the design of your home, but also your self-care strategy and overall wellbeing.
+Certain common houseplants offer a wealth of wellness benefits that will enhance not only the design of your home, but also your self-care strategy and overall wellbeing.
 When thinking about self-care, it is easy to overlook the space around you, but incorporating a touch of green into your home can brighten your space aesthetically and allow you to reap the benefits.

-The benefits of indoor plants
+The benefits of plants indoors

 Plants provide aesthetic benefits